Malbork: Modern period

 Within Poland, Malbork flourished thanks to the Polish grain and wood trade and craft development.
 New suburbs were created due to lack of space within the defensive walls.
-In the 17th century, Swedish invasions took place.
+In 1626 and 1656, Swedish invasions took place.
 During the Great Northern War in 1710, half of the population died of a cholera epidemic.
 After the wars, new inhabitants, including immigrants from Scotland, settled in the town, mainly in the suburbs.
 In 1740 Malbork ceased to be a fortress.

-It was annexed by the Kingdom of Prussia in the First Partition of Poland in 1772 and became part of the newly established Province of West Prussia the following year.
+It was annexed by the Kingdom of Prussia in the First Partition of Poland in 1772 and became part of the newly established province of West Prussia the following year.
 Prussians liquidated the municipal government and replaced it with new Prussian-appointed administration.
 In the early 19th century, Prussian authorities acknowledged the town's Polish-speaking community, ensuring that priests could deliver the sermon in Polish.

 In 1807, during the Napoleonic Wars, the French entered the town, and in 1812 the Grande Armée marched through the town heading for Russia.
 Napoleon has visited the town in those years.
-In October-December 1831, various Polish cavalry and infantry units of the November Uprising stopped in the town and its environs on the way to their internment places, and later on, one of the insurgents' main escape routes from partitioned Poland to the Great Emigration led through the town.
+In October–December 1831, various Polish cavalry and infantry units of the November Uprising stopped in the town and its environs on the way to their internment places, and later on, one of the insurgents' main escape routes from partitioned Poland to the Great Emigration led through the town.

 There were no World War I fights, however, the town felt the war's negative effects: the influx of refugees, inflation, unemployment, and food supply shortages.

-Under the terms of the Treaty of Versailles after World War I, the inhabitants were asked in a plebiscite on July 11, 1920 whether they wanted to remain in Germany or join the newly re-established Poland.
+Under the terms of the Treaty of Versailles after World War I, the inhabitants were asked in a plebiscite on 11 July 1920 whether they wanted to remain in Germany or join the newly re-established Poland.
 In the town of Marienburg, 9,641 votes were cast for Germany, 165 votes for Poland.
 As a result, Marienburg was included in the Regierungsbezirk Marienwerder within the German Province of East Prussia.
 During the Weimar era, Marienburg was located at the tripoint between Poland, Germany and the Free City of Danzig.

 The town was hit by an economic crisis following the end of World War I. After a brief recovery in the mid-1920s, the Great Depression was particularly severe in East Prussia.
 In January 1933, Hitler and the Nazi Party came to power and immediately began eliminating political opponents, so that in the last semi-free elections of March 1933, 54% of Marienburg's votes went to the Nazis.
 After the German invasion of Poland in September 1939, leaders of the Polish minority were arrested and sent to concentration camps.